htw-inka/quartz-composition-player/README.md

 ### General application settings ###
 argument            | `-window-size=W,H`
 :---------          | :---------
-                    | Substitute `W` and `H` with one integer each and the application will start with the give size. `windows-size=      LED-Grid` will automatically set the size to the LED grid size. `window-size=LED-Complete`will automatically size the application to the LED grid plus spot lights.
+                    | Substitute `W` and `H` with one integer each and the application will start with the give size. `windows-size=LED-Grid` will automatically set the size to the LED grid size. `window-size=LED-Complete`will automatically size the application to the LED grid plus spot lights.
 default             | `-window-size=300,100`

 argument            | `-window-origin=X,Y`